ContextPilot: Fast Long-Context Inference via Context Reuse: Context Index

 As shown in~\autoref{fig:construction}, the process begins with C1 $\{2,1,3\}$, C2 $\{2,6,1\}$, and C3 $\{4,1,0\}$ as leaf nodes.
 Since C1 and C2 have the smallest distance (sharing $\{1,2\}$), they merge first into a virtual node C4 with context $\{1,2\}$.
 C3 then merges with C4 to form the root C5 with context $\{1\}$.
 The resulting tree has C1–C3 as leaves storing their search paths from C5, while C4 and C5 serve as virtual nodes representing shared prefixes for cache reuse.

 This construction runs in $O(N^2)$ time, where $N$ is the number of contexts, and is fully parallelizable on CPUs and GPUs.
 In practice, building the index for 2{,}000 contexts takes 8~s on CPUs and 0.82~s on GPUs.
-The space complexity is $O(N \cdot K)$, where $K$ is the average number of retrieved documents per context.
-Because the index stores only document IDs and metadata rather than full texts, its space overhead is minimal.
+The space complexity is $O(N \cdot K)$, where $K$ is the average number of context blocks per query.
+Because the index stores only block IDs and metadata rather than full texts, its space overhead is minimal.
+The complete hierarchical clustering pseudocode is provided in \autoref{alg:cluster-reorder} (\appref{apd:algorithms}).

 \mypar{Quantifying the overlapping between contexts} A key challenge in index construction is quantifying the overlap between contexts.
 We propose a \emph{context distance function} that satisfies two requirements: (1) it captures the number of shared documents between contexts, and (2) it accounts for their positional alignment, since retrieval systems rank documents by query relevance.